huggingface/blog/tf-serving-vision.md

 [ConvNeXt](https://huggingface.co/docs/transformers/model_doc/convnext),
 and so on.

-When it comes to deploying TensorFlow models, we've got a variety of options.
+When it comes to deploying TensorFlow models, you have got a variety of options.
 Depending on your use case, you may want to expose your model as an endpoint or package it in an application itself.
 TensorFlow provides tools that cater to each of these different scenarios.

-In this post, we'll see how to deploy a Vision Transformer (ViT) model locally using [TensorFlow Serving](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple) (TF Serving).
+In this post, you'll see how to deploy a Vision Transformer (ViT) model (for image classification) locally using [TensorFlow Serving](https://www.tensorflow.org/tfx/tutorials/serving/rest_simple) (TF Serving).
 This will allow developers to expose the model either as a REST or gRPC endpoint.
 Moreover, TF Serving supports many